Scalar Indexes

 Scalar indexes organize data by scalar attributes (e.g., numbers, categories) and enable fast filtering of vector data.
 They accelerate retrieval of scalar data associated with vectors, thus enhancing query performance.

-LanceDB supports three types of scalar indexes:
+LanceDB supports four types of scalar indexes:

 * `BTREE`: Stores column data in sorted order for binary search.
 Best for columns with many unique values.